World Hello Day

 History

-World Hello Day was originally created in 1973 by Arizona State University graduate Brian McCormack and Harvard graduate Michael McCormack as a direct response to the Arab-Israeli war officially know as the Yom Kippur War.
-Gathering all the money they had at the time, these two brothers bought postage and sent out letters to as many world leaders as they could and asked them to support this new holiday.
-Within the first 12 months of their campaign, they received the support of over fifteen different countries.
+Gathering all the money they had at the time, these two brothers bought postage and sent out letters to as many world leaders as they could, asking them to support this new holiday.
+Within the first 12 months of their campaign, they received support from over fifteen different countries.

 In the last 42 years, they have managed to gather the support of an additional one hundred and sixty-five countries.

-Today, this day is used by ordinary people – as well as world leaders – from all around the world to settle their differences with communication rather than conflict.
-The McCormack brothers have also received strong support for their holiday from writers, entertainers and Nobel Laureates from all over the globe.
+Today, this day is used by ordinary people—as well as world leaders—from all around the world to settle their differences through communication rather than conflict.
+The McCormack brothers have also received strong support for their holiday from writers, entertainers, and Nobel Laureates from across the globe.

 Customs, Traditions And Celebrations